~a 1 (i·)a verb, intransitive

 1 – gen seashell of any form

 Le-le ne touro li-odo aero?
-Shall we go to the reef and look for some shells?
+Shall we go to the reef shore and look for seashells?

 aero we anive aero we anive noun